mistval/monochrome/README.md

 ![PublicError log message](https://github.com/mistval/monochrome/blob/master/public_error_log.png)

-The arguments for PublicError's constructor are:
-1. {String} An error message to send to the user. (can be an empty string, in which case no message is sent)
-2. {Boolean} True if the message should be automatically deleted after a short period of time.
-False if it should not be deleted.
-3. {String} A brief description of the failure to print in the logs. (can be an empty string, in which case no description is printed in the logs)
-4. {Error} The internal error, if there is one. (can be undefined, in which case no stack trace for the error is printed in the logs)
+PublicError should be constructed via one of its factory methods:
+PublicError.createWithCustomPublicMessage(publicMessage {String}, deleteAutomatically {Boolean}, logDescription {String}, internalErr {Error});
+PublicError.createWithGenericPublicMessage(deleteAutomatically {Boolean}, logDescription {String}, internalErr {Error});
+PublicError.createWithNoPublicMessage(logDescription {String}, internalErr {Error});

+publicMessage gets sent to the user.
+If deleteAutomatically is true, that message gets deleted after a short amount of time.
+The logDescription is a brief description of the error for logging (can be undefined). internalErr is an Error object to log a stack trace for (can be undefined).

+Note that in the case of a PublicError being thrown in a message processor, the publicMessage will be ignored and no message will be sent to the user.
+This is to protect against the possibility of your bot erroring and publically broadcasting an error for every single message sent in a server.
+If you are certain that you want to circumvent that behavior, you can catch the PublicError yourself, broadcast the publicMessage, and rethrow the error.

 ## Sample bot
 Add my bot [Kotoba](https://discordapp.com/oauth2/authorize?client_id=251239170058616833&scope=bot) to your server to see an example of a bot running on monochrome.
 ## Help